Do Horse Shoes Hurt Horses?

 Cows, on the other hand, don’t need this extra protection because they don’t race around like horses do.
 So next time you see a cow grazing peacefully in a pasture, remember that her life is much different than a horse’s – no shoes required!

-You Can Read: How to Not Crease Shoes?
+You Can Read: How Shoe Size Is Measured?

 Do Horse Shoes Hurt Horses Reddit